BUILTNYU/EVQUARIUM/README.md

         "Number of Chargers" : the number of chargers at this charging station (int64)

+Note that in the small example we give in the script, there are extra columns storing the coordinates of the charging stations.
+These are not necessary for code running.

 3. Prepare OD cost Matrix csv file

     This matrix should be the travel distance matrix.